Reviewed March 2, 2020 by Maria Barnes, Ph.D., Assistant Professor of Biochemistry and Nutrition

 - Exercise to maintain health and burn calories without having to restrict them.
 By burning an extra 250 calories and cutting only 250 calories from one’s diet, a person can lose around one pound per week.

-- Encourage patients to meet with a dietitian to determine their nutrition needs.
-That will help them fine-tune a way of eating that works for them.
+- Meet with a dietitian to determine your nutrition needs.
+This can help you fine-tune a way of eating that works for your body.

 Possibly the most important recommendation I can give is to enjoy food!
 Food is an important part of most cultures and often the feature of many social events.
-What fun is it if you cannot enjoy the delicious pecan pie at the holiday party?
-The key to healthy eating for life is to enjoy the foods one loves in appropriate portions.
-Encourage patients to pay attention while they are eating, take the time to really taste their food and assess their hunger levels throughout each meal.
-As they become more in tune with their hunger, they will be able to honor that without guilt and stop when they are full.
+What fun is it if you can’t enjoy the delicious pecan pie at the holiday party?
+The key to healthy eating for life is to enjoy the foods you love in appropriate portions.
+Pay attention while you eat; take the time to really taste your food and assess your hunger levels throughout each meal.
+As you become more in tune with your hunger, you’ll be able to honor that without guilt and stop when you’re full.

 Our expert providers at Des Moines University Clinic can help you develop a nutrition, health and wellness plan tailored to your needs and goals.
 Visit the DMU Clinic website or call 515-271-1700 to schedule your appointment.